Searching for Elusive Dark Sectors with Terrestrial and Celestial Observations: Examples of Elusive Dark Sectors

 \subsection{Summary}

 The models discussed above provide concrete realizations of dark sectors with portal interactions of the type considered in Eq.~\eqref{eq:portal}.
 They will serve as benchmarks in Sec.~\ref{sec:openproduction} and in our final discussion of Sec.~\ref{sec:Conclusion}, where different constraints are analyzed and compared.
+Depending on the model, a DM candidate might reside in the dark sector or be part of the UV dynamics, and its abundance may be thermal or arise from a different production mechanism.

+In the pure Yang-Mills DS models, the DM candidate is one of the UV~states and its thermal abundance reproduces the DM experimental density for $\Luv \gtrsim 30\,$TeV~\cite{Mitridate:2017oky,Contino:2018crt}, which is too large a value to be probed with terrestrial experiments.
+Similarly, in the strongly-coupled $L\oplus N$ model the thermal density of dark baryons reproduces the observed DM abundance for $\Lir \sim 100\,$TeV~\cite{Antipin:2015xia}, which is again beyond the reach of current and future terrestrial experiments.
+Hence, in the region of parameter space that is probed with our analysis, the DM candidate of all these strongly-coupled models has either a non-thermal density or does not account for the (whole) DM abundance.

+The models of Sec.~\ref{sec:freefermion}, on the other hand, are weakly coupled and the thermal density of their dark fermions can reproduce the observed DM abundance for lower masses, of order $\Lir \sim 1-100\,$GeV.
+This is in the range accessible by the terrestrial experiments analized in Sec.~\ref{sec:Bounds}.
+A detailed study of the DM phenomenology of these models is beyond the scope of our paper, although it is reasonable to expect that it will not differ much from the one studied in Refs.~\cite{Kim:2008pp,Baek:2011aa,LopezHonorez:2012kv} in the context of similar theories.

+Finally, the 5D Randall-Sundrum model of Sec.~\ref{sec:5DRS} does not have any obvious DM candidate, although the lightest Kaluza-Klein resonance might potentially play this role in the limit in which it becomes very light (compared to $\Luv$) and long lived.
+It would be interesting to analize this possibility in presence of a non-thermal production mechanism.

-Table~\ref{tab:models} summarizes the models, indicating the DS content, its possible UV completions and the leading portals to the SM.
+Table~\ref{tab:models} summarizes our benchmark models, indicating the DS content, its possible UV completions and the leading portals to the SM.
 For additional models see for example Refs.~\cite{LopezHonorez:2012kv,Greljo:2013wja,Freitas:2015hsa,Fedderke:2015txa}.